 A possible criticism of the use of Roman military campaigns as an educational tool in modern strategy (and small wars in particular) is that the characteristics of these ancient conflicts are too different from those of the purportedly 'more complex' conflicts of the modern era for practical comparisons and judgements to be made.
 Much of this is itself influenced by the prevalence of insurgencies in the world relative to more 'traditional' small wars, but also by the subsequent dominance over discussion of small wars this niche has.
 As a result, much of the literature that attempts to tie the Roman experience to modern theory does so through the lens and lexicon of insurgency and counterinsurgency.
 Therefore, central to this idea of incomparability is the perception that Rome did not face threats analogous to the insurgencies that regulars face today in irregular conflict.
-Instead, as Mattern identifies, Rome is described as either dealing with opponents given the vague descriptor of 'bandit' or 'brigand',74 or larger revolts where the enemy displayed conventional characteristics and inclinations which do not jibe with the contemporary understanding of irregular opponents.75
+Instead, as Mattern identifies, Rome is described as either dealing with opponents given the vague descriptor of 'bandit' or 'brigand', '4 or larger revolts where the enemy displayed conventional characteristics and inclinations which do not jibe with the contemporary understanding of irregular opponents.
+'75

-However, this misconception is addressed by Brooking, who instead states that "nearly all of Rome's military challenges can be understood as insurgencies".76 With regards to their assigned labels, Brooking points out that the descriptors 'bandit' and 'brigand' should not necessarily be taken at face value, as "there is little evidence that Romans distinguished insurgency from more generalized acts of violence".77 Indeed, Shaw
+However, this misconception is addressed by Brooking, who instead states that "nearly all of Rome's military challenges can be understood as insurgencies".
+With regards to their assigned labels, Brooking points out that the descriptors 'bandit' and 'brigand' should not necessarily be taken at face value, as "there is little evidence that Romans distinguished insurgency from more generalized acts of violence".
+Indeed, Shaw

-73 H. G. Summers, 'A War is a War is a War is a War', in L. B. Thompson (ed.), Low-Intensity Conflict: The Pattern of Warfare in the Modern World (Lexington, MA: Lexington Books, 1989), 27-49; Porch, Counterinsurgency, 317.
-74 B. Shaw, 'Bandits in the Roman Empire' Past & Present, 105 (November 1984), 3-52.
+73 H. G. Summers, 'A War is a War is a War', in L. B. Thompson (ed.), Low-Intensity Conflict: The Pattern of Warfare in the Modern World (Lexington, MA: Lexington Books, 1989), 27-49; Porch, Counterinsurgency, 317.